applicationdesignframework/applicationdesignframework.github.io/README.md

   * Feature-Driven Development (FDD) – "[action] the [result] [by/for/of/to] a(n) [object]".
 Example: "Generate a unique identifier for a transaction".
 * Map stories to features.

+**Write code (Engineering)** to implement business and technical requirements.
-**Create one or more repositories and a single pipeline per application (Engineering)** to reduce blast radius and increase delivery performance.
+* Create one or more repositories and a single pipeline per application to reduce blast radius and increase delivery performance.

-**Organize resources configuration and business logic code by application components (Engineering)** to align architecture with code.
+* Organize resources configuration and business logic code by application components to align architecture with code.

 ## Examples
 * [High-level application design from use case to code](examples/application-design/README.md)